Best External Hard Drive for Mac in 2022 – Keep Your Data Safe

 If you need to regularly transfer huge files between your Mac and the hard drive, then it’s definitely worth purchasing one that works with Thunderbolt.
 If the drive is just for backup, then it might not be worth paying extra just for the Thunderbolt 3 port.

 Mac hardware is not as exclusive as Mac software.
-While a Mac antivirus is built on completely different architecture, it’s much easier to find a dedicated Mac peripheral, with just a few small differences.
+While antivirus software solutions meant for Mac are built on completely different architecture, it’s much easier to find a dedicated Mac peripheral, with just a few small differences.
 As we’ve mentioned previously in our best external hard drive for Mac article, you just need to watch out for port and formatting compatibility.
 With the right formatting and physical connector, any hard drive can be connected to a Mac laptop.